gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 Why couldn't the game just write `0x0800` and `0x03A0` and not have to suffer the 2-pixel offset?

-The 4 name tables occupy a 4kb region of video memory, from `0x2000` to `0x2FFF`.
+The 4 name tables occupy a 4kb region of the PPU's address space from `0x2000` to `0x2FFF`.
 Each tile in a name table occupies a single byte of video memory (they're really just indices into another table), and the order of tiles and name tables